gkapfham/www.gregorykapfhammer-old.com/biography.md

 {% comment %} Explain teaching areas and educational software {% endcomment %}

-As an educator, Gregory Kapfhammer teaches [courses]({{site.baseurl}}teaching/) in the alphabetically organized areas of algorithm analysis, discrete structures, data management, distributed systems, software engineering, software testing, operating systems, and web development.
+As an educator, Gregory Kapfhammer teaches [courses]({{site.baseurl}}teaching/) in the alphabetically ordered areas of algorithm analysis, discrete structures, data management, distributed systems, software engineering, software testing, operating systems, and web development.
 He is also a research adviser for undergraduate and graduate theses and PhD dissertations.
 Kapfhammer's